-Covid-19 coronavirus: McDonalds' level 3 plans in breach of rules, union says
+Covid 19 coronavirus: McDonalds' level 3 plans in breach of rules, union says

-McDonalds' plan for staff to pass food directly to customers at the drive-through and handle cash will breach level 3 restrictions, a union says.
+McDonalds' plan for staff to pass food directly to customers at the drive-through and handle cash will breach alert level 3 restrictions, Unite Union says.

-Mike Treen, national director of Unite Union, says the draft plan of level 3 operations he's seen flouts the rules and may be "an unlawful breach of health and safety obligations".
+Mike Treen, the union's national director, says the draft plan of level 3 operations he's seen flouts the rules and may be a "breach of health and safety obligations".

-When the nationwide lock down lifts to alert level 3 on from midnight on Monday, hospitality businesses are allowed to open, but only if customers are served without face-to-face contact.
+When the nationwide lockdown lifts to alert level 3 from midnight tomorrow, hospitality businesses are allowed to open, but only if customers are served without face-to-face contact.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website